movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 ## Commit protocol

-The first full commit should have an explicit state machine and fault-injection points.
+The implemented metadata commit has an explicit state machine.
+Ordered data and fault-injection points remain to be added.
 At a high level:

-1. Flush the data required by the caller into ordered extents.
-A mount-wide sync does this for all dirty btrfs vnodes before closing the transaction.
+1. The future data-write caller flushes required data into ordered extents.
+A mount-wide sync will do this for all dirty btrfs vnodes before closing the transaction.
 2. Serialize with another committer, mark the transaction CLOSING, stop joins, and wait for active handles to leave.
-3. Wait for all ordered data I/O in the transaction.
-If any failed, abort.
+3. The future data path waits for all ordered data I/O in the transaction.
+If any failed, it aborts.
+Metadata-only callers already enter after this conceptual point.
-4. Insert data checksum and file-extent items and materialize dirty inode items.
+4. Data callers will insert checksum and file-extent items.
+Inode fields are encoded into their tree items while the vnode and ordinary handle are still held, before transaction close.
 5. Run delayed references and allocator accounting until no work remains, using the commit reserve.
 Finalize dirty root items and COW-only roots.
 6. Set metadata headers to the transaction generation and compute metadata